hank-frank/hacker-news-reader/README.md

 This is a news reader for Hacker News.
 It displays links to the stories they have and sorts by New, Best and Top.

+It is a React and Parcel site that uses Sass fro it's styling.

 ## Getting Started